The New Era of Volatility: Deciphering the 'Taco Trade' and Global Market Fragility

 Conclusion: Navigating the New Normal

-We are navigating a landscape where the is effectively under attack and the fiscal deficit is no longer a priority for the US administration.
+We are navigating a landscape where the Federal Reserve is effectively under attack and the fiscal deficit is no longer a priority for the US administration.
 The era of 'American Exceptionalism' as a low-risk bet is over.
 Resilience now comes from global diversification, a healthy skepticism of US data, and an understanding that the bond market is the only remaining 'inflation police' capable of curbing political excess.
 Sustainable growth is still possible, but it requires a pivot from blind accumulation to thoughtful, prudent cultivation.

 What’s Going On In Markets?